longturn/freeciv21/docs/Modding/Rulesets/nations.rst

 Conflicting Nations
 -------------------

 To specify one or more nations that the AI shouldn't pick for the same game, use this syntax:

      :code:`conflicts_with="<nationname>", "<nationname>", ...`

-You only have to specify this in the nation you're adding, since it works in both directions.
-Reasons for conflicting nations could be either that they represent the same people in different eras (ex: Roman - Italian) or that the two nations have too similar flags that they are easily mixed up in the game (ex: Russian
+You only have to specify this in the nation you are adding, since it works in both directions.
+Reasons for conflicting nations could be either that they represent the same people in different eras (example: Roman - Italian) or that the two nations have too similar flags that they are easily mixed up in the game (example:
-- Serbian.)
+Russian - Serbian).

 Civil War Nations